Naeemayoub/Object-detection/README.md

 ## References

-It is pretty much impossible to implement this from the yolov3 paper alone. you can follow the official codes to understand the main functionality.
+ You can follow the official codes to understand the main functionality.

 - https://github.com/pjreddie/darknet
     - official yolov3 implementation